About the Civil College Foundation

 -Adult education (short term courses, seminars, vocational training etc.)

--Community development, community work
+-Community organizing, community development, community work

 -Capacity building for civic society organizations and NGOs